thequattor/Hippo-Db/README.md

 It also allows to switch back to a past version, in the event that the last version deployed should contain erroneous data.

-> Note that HippoDB is presently very much in the alpha stage.

 Workflow
 --------